brooklynrail/brooklynrail-platform/content/people/deborah-roberts.md

 name: Deborah Roberts
 first_name: Deborah
 last_name: Roberts
-short_bio: Combining collage with mixed media, **Deborah Roberts’** figurative works depict the complexity of Black subjecthood and explore themes of race, identity and gender politics.
-Roberts’ use of collage reflects the challenges encountered by young Black children as they strive to build their identity, particularly as they respond to preconceived social constructs perpetuated by the Black community, the white gaze and visual culture at large.
+short_bio: Combining collage with mixed media, **Deborah Roberts’s** figurative works depict the complexity of Black subjecthood and explore themes of race, identity and gender politics.
+Roberts’s use of collage reflects the challenges encountered by young Black children as they strive to build their identity, particularly as they respond to preconceived social constructs perpetuated by the Black community, the white gaze and visual culture at large.
 Combining a